From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 As quickly as Kyle Allen grew, so too did his star power.
-Tabor estimates that scouts and coaches from about 70 colleges trekked in and out of Desert Mountain over the next couple years as Allen amassed more than 8,000 passing yards and 86 touchdowns and sat atop most rankings as the No. 1 prostyle quarterback in the recruiting class of 2014.
-He had a stack of college offers — close to 20, by his father’s count — and a future that appeared to have no bounds.
+Tabor estimates that scouts and coaches from about 70 Division I programs trekked in and out of Desert Mountain over the next couple years as Allen amassed more than 8,000 passing yards and 86 touchdowns and sat atop most rankings as the No. 1 pro-style quarterback in the recruiting class of 2014.
+He had a stack of college offers — more than 20, by his father’s count — and a future that appeared to have no bounds.

 “I got phone calls from everybody from Nick Saban to you name it,” Tabor said.
 “There wasn't really a place that Kyle couldn't have gone.”